smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Playing Spoken Feedback/index.md

 | File | A pre-recorded sound file |

 ### Creating Different Types of Speak Requests
+Once you know what speech capabilities are supported by the the module, you can create the speak requests.

 #### Text Phrase
 @![iOS]
 ##### Objective-C